Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Testable implications and aggregation

-We let $\tilde{d}(d)=\d{d\in S_{1}}$ be the binary cluster treatment indicator and $\tilde{z}(Z)=\d{Z=d\in S_{1}}$ the cluster instrument indicator.
+After performing the clustering based algorithm, \citet{nibbering_clustered_2022} estimate cluster treatment effects: Let $\tilde{d}(d)=\d{d\in S_{1}}$ be the binary cluster treatment indicator and $\tilde{z}(Z)=\d{Z=d\in S_{1}}$ the cluster instrument indicator.
 The no clustering-scenario is equivalent to the field level.
 In the two other scenarios (control clustering or treatment clustering) we consider IV estimates of the equation

 where the first stage is

 and $\pi_{1,0}$ is the first stage coefficient.
 Observed and potential outcomes and choices are linked as